-2.5.5.3 FLEXIBILITY FROM MOBILITY
+2.5.6.3 FLEXIBILITY FROM MOBILITY

 Flexibility from mobility is related to the charging profiles of electric vehicles and can be categorized into three groups: "natural" charging (meaning that the profile overlaps with the evening electricity consumption peak), 'optimized' charging (V1G) and Vehicle-to-Grid (V2G).
 This section mainly focus on V1G.
-V2G will be presented in section 2.5.6.1, as it will be modelled similarly to batteries.
+V2G will be presented in section 2.5.7.1, as it will be modelled similarly to batteries.

 For V1G, the trajectory started with the number of electric vehicles foreseen in the WAM (With Additional Measures) 2030 target from the final NECP.
-After 2030, the target is based on the trajectories foreseen for electric vehicles (see section 2.5.4) and the share assumed to be flexible.
-The methodology to model electric vehicles is proposed to be the same as in 'Adequacy and Flexibility study 2022-32'.
+After 2030, the target is based on the trajectories foreseen for electric vehicles (see section 2.5.5) and the share assumed to be flexible.
+The methodology to model electric vehicles is to be the same as in 'Adequacy and Flexibility study 2022-32'.
 In 2030, 50% of the electric vehicles optimizes their charging while the other 50% follows a 'natural' charging.
-This share is proposed to increase until 2040 to respectively 70%, 80%, 90% and 100% for the 'Global import', 'Large-scale e-RES', 'e-Prosumers' and 'Flex+' (Figure 2.5.12).
-These high shares in 2040 are proposed in order to align with the feedback received from stakeholders on the potential for EV penetration in Belgium due to the large share of company owned vehicles which are renewed more quickly.
+This share increases until 2040 to respectively 60%, 70%, 80% and 90% for the 'Global import', 'Large-scale e-RES', 'e-Prosumers' and 'Flex+' (Figure 2.5.11), assuming that the percentages won't probably reach 100%.
+These high shares in 2040 are chosen in order to align with the feedback received from stakeholders on the potential for EV penetration in Belgium due to the large share of company owned vehicles which are renewed more quickly.
 Between 2040 and 2050, even if the absolute number of electric vehicles increases, the share is assumed to remain constant.